-To the extent necessary, the outcomes of ORSA are translated in ad-hoc ORSA triggers (i.e. events that lead to a significant shock in the risk profile and/or capital position), relevant metrics and/or indicators and management actions for identified material risks.
-Monitoring of the same is part of the regular control cycle.
+To the extent necessary, the outcomes of the ORSA are translated in ad-hoc ORSA triggers (i.e. events that lead to a significant shock in the risk profile and/or capital position), relevant metrics and/or indicators and management actions for identified material risks.
+Monitoring of the same is part of the regular (Finance & Risk) control cycle.
+Developments are documented in internal Finance & Risk reports and discussed during board and/or delegated committee meetings.
+The CRO of NN Schade is responsible for identifying the need of a(n) (partial) ad-hoc ORSA.
+In such cases, the relevant national supervisory authority is also informed.